immerjs/immer/readme.md

 ## Auto freezing

 Immer automatically freezes any state trees that are modified using `produce`.
 This protects against accidental modifications of the state tree outside of a producer.
 This comes with a performance impact, so it is recommended to disable this option in production.
 It is by default enabled.
-By default it is turned on during local development, and turned off in production.
+By default, it is turned on during local development and turned off in production.
 Use `setAutoFreeze(true / false)` to explicitly turn this feature on or off.

 ## Returning data from producers